grnet/djnro/docs/installation/upgrading-from-1.2.md

 ### NRO_DOMAIN_MAIN_URL

 The setting `NRO_DOMAIN_MAIN_URL` in the file *local_settings.py.dist* now has an additional use.
 The *Manage* tab now contains a message with a hyperlink to `NRO_DOMAIN_MAIN_URL`.
-This message will inform users that may have naviated to the *Manage* login page by mistake to click on this hyperlink.
+This message will inform users that may have navigated to the *Manage* login page by mistake to click on this hyperlink.

 ### RADIUS over TLS (PSK) settings